 Country/Region Short name Definition

-Argentina ARGENTINA Argentina is currently an IEA Association country, therefore it is included in the IEA and Accession/Association countries aggregate (IEA Family), for data starting in 1971 and for the entire time series.

 Bolivia BOLIVIA

 Brazil BRAZIL Brazil is currently an IEA Association country, therefore it is included in the IEA and Accession/Association countries aggregate (IEA Family), for data starting in 1971 and for the entire time series.

 Cuba CUBA

 Curaçao CURACAO The Netherlands Antilles was dissolved on 10 October 2010, resulting in two new constituent countries, Curaçao and Sint Maarten, with the remaining islands joining the Netherlands as special municipalities.
 From 2012 onwards, data now account for the energy statistics of Curaçao Island only.
 Prior to 2012, data remain unchanged and still cover the entire territory of the former Netherlands Antilles.

-Dominican Republic DOMINICANR
+Dominican Republic DOMINICANREP

 Ecuador ECUADOR

 El Salvador ELSALVADOR

 Guatemala GUATEMALA

 Guyana GUYANA

 Haiti HAITI

 Honduras HONDURAS

 Jamaica JAMAICA

 Nicaragua NICARAGUA

 Panama PANAMA

 Paraguay PARAGUAY

 Peru PERU

 Suriname SURINAME Data for Suriname are available starting in 2000.
 Prior to that, they are included in Other non-OECD Americas.

 Trinidad and Tobago TRINIDAD

 Uruguay URUGUAY

 Venezuela VENEZUELA

-Country/Region Short name Definition Other non-OECD Americas OTHERLATIN Includes Anguilla, Antigua and Barbuda; Aruba; the Bahamas; Barbados; Belize; Bermuda; Bonaire (from 2012); the British Virgin Islands; the Cayman Islands; Dominica; the Falkland Islands (Malvinas); French Guiana (until 2010); Grenada; Guadeloupe (until 2010); Martinique (until 2010); Montserrat; Puerto Rico3 (for natural gas and up to 2016 electricity); Saba (from 2012); Saint Eustatius (from 2012); Saint Kitts and Nevis; Saint Lucia; Saint Pierre and Miquelon; Saint Vincent and the Grenadines; Sint Maarten (from 2012); Suriname (until 1999); and the Turks and Caicos Islands.
+Country/Region Short name Definition Other non-OECD Americas OTH_NONOECD_AM Includes Anguilla, Antigua and Barbuda; Aruba; the Bahamas; Barbados; Belize; Bermuda; Bonaire (from 2012); the British Virgin Islands; the Cayman Islands; Dominica; the Falkland Islands (Malvinas); French Guiana (until 2010); Grenada; Guadeloupe (until 2010); Martinique (until 2010); Montserrat; Puerto Rico (for natural gas and up to 2016 electricity); Saba (from 2012); Saint Eustatius (from 2012); Saint Kitts and Nevis; Saint Lucia; Saint Pierre and Miquelon; Saint Vincent and the Grenadines; Sint Maarten (from 2012); Suriname (until 1999); and the Turks and Caicos Islands.
 From 2011 onward data from Guadeloupe, French Guiana and Martinique are included under France data.
-Non-OECD Americas LATINAMERI Includes Argentina; Plurinational State of Bolivia (Bolivia); Brazil; Cuba; Curaçao ; the Dominican Republic; Ecuador; El Salvador; Guatemala; Guyana; Haiti; Honduras; Jamaica; Nicaragua; Panama; Paraguay; Peru; Suriname (from 2000), Trinidad and Tobago; Uruguay; the Bolivarian Republic of Venezuela (Venezuela) and Other non-OECD Americas .
+Non-OECD Americas LATINAMERI Includes Argentina; Plurinational State of Bolivia (Bolivia); Brazil; Cuba; Curaçao ; the Dominican Republic; Ecuador; El Salvador; Guatemala; Guyana; Haiti; Honduras; Jamaica; Nicaragua; Panama; Paraguay; Peru; Suriname (from 2000), Trinidad and Tobago; Uruguay; the Bolivarian Republic of Venezuela (Venezuela) and Other non- OECD Americas .
 Bangladesh BANGLADESH Data are reported on a fiscal year basis.
 By convention data for the fiscal year that starts on 1 July Y-1 and ends on 30 June Y are labelled as Year Y. Brunei BRUNEI Cambodia CAMBODIA Data for Cambodia are available starting in 1995.
 Prior to that, they are included in Other Asia.
 India INDIA Data are reported on a fiscal year basis.
 By convention, data for the fiscal year that starts on 1 April Y and ends on 31 March Y+1 are labelled as year Y. This convention is different from the one used by Government of India, whereby fiscal year starts on 1 April Y and ends on 31 March Y+1 are labelled as year Y+1.
 India is currently an IEA Association country, therefore it is included in the IEA and Accession/Association countries aggregate (IEA Family), for data starting in 1971 and for the entire time series.
-Indonesia INDONESIA Indonesia is currently an IEA Association country, therefore it is included in the IEA and Accession/Association countries aggregate (IEA Family), for data starting in 1971 and for the entire time series.